Snakemanp/SWProject/README.md

 1. Clone the repository to your local machine.
 2. Build the project using npm.
-3. Run `npm start' and 'npm run dev' in backend and frontend folders respectively.
+3. Run ` npm start ` and ` npm run dev ` in backend and frontend folders respectively.

 ### Run Executable Directly